 Continuing trade tensions, the strengthening of the US dollar and fears of slowing world economic growth continues to have a negative impact on the copper industry.
-In Q2 2019, spot copper prices increased to US \$2.95/pound, thereafter declining to the current US \$2.65/pound, leading to a modest increase in copper inventories on the major copper exchanges.
+In Q3 2019, spot copper prices remained in the \$US2.60 per pound range leading to increases in copper inventories on the major copper exchanges.

-Despite the macro-economic issues facing the copper industry, supply disruptions, continuing operational issues and longer lead times for permitting should have a positive impact on future copper prices.
-Over the longer term, the requirement and demand for copper is expected to increase, driven by population growth, emerging economies, green initiatives, and infrastructure requirements.
-Declining copper discoveries, despite increased exploration expenditures, combined with the fact that the number of copper projects in the exploration and development pipeline are the lowest they have been for decades, foreshadows an impending supply shortage within the copper industry.
+Despite the macro-economic issues facing the copper industry, the structural issues being supply disruptions, operational issues, reduced head grades, geopolitics and longer lead times for permitting have not been resolved and should impact copper availability and have a positive impact on future copper prices.
+Over the longer term, the requirement and demand for copper is expected to continue, driven by population growth, emerging economies, green initiatives, and infrastructure requirements.
+Increased exploration expenditures have not mitigated the decline in copper discoveries and the number of copper projects in the exploration and development chain are the lowest they have been for decades, foreshadows an impending supply shortage within the copper industry.